AP Top 25 Takeaways: Amid chaos, ‘Bama, UGA are drama-free

 The Bulldogs have not been threatened since their opener against Clemson.
 Arkansas was hoping to make a statement after it bullied both Texas and Texas A&M, but Georgia outclassed the Hogs in just about every way.

-And the Bulldogs did it with their back-up quarterback.
+And the Bulldogs did it with their backup quarterback.
 Stetson Bennett started for JT Daniels, but it hardly mattered.

 Bennett threw 11 passes.
 Georgia hammered away with its running game (273 yards on 56 carries) and let its ridiculous defense do the rest.